shammya/shammya/MarkDown.md

 this is ~~strike through~~

--- adding links
+# Adding links

 this is a [link](google.com)

--- adding images
+# Adding images

 this is an ![image](https://robohash.org/shammo)

--- adding unordered lists
+# Adding unordered lists

 - item1
 - item2
 - item3

--- adding ordered lists
+# Adding ordered lists

 1. item1
 1. item2